Back

 What Is a Technical Report?

-The definition of a technical report is the following: a technical report is a document written by a researcher; it describes how the research was conveyed: its phases, steps, results, peculiarities, etc., and may include deeper details like experimental data and outcome.
-It is a document that literally guides readers through the course of your work.
+A technical report is a document written by a researcher; it describes how the research was conveyed: its phases, steps, results, peculiarities, etc., and may include deeper details like experimental data and outcome.
+It is a published document that clearly guides readers through the course of your work.

 Who Needs a Technical Report?